Serendipbrity/Assignment/README.md

 https://serendipbrity.github.io/Assignment/

-## Commit Issues so commits are listed under below under changes made
+## Commit Issues

+* I had commit issues when starting so a list of commits added is below

 ## Changes Made
 * Comments Added to html and CSS